aimtyaem/EOInfo/README.md

 - A development environment with the latest version of Python installed.
 - The following Python packages:
+  - OS
   - numpy
   - scipy
   - matplotlib
+  - json
   - pandas
   - scikit-learn
+  - H2Ogpte
+  - torch
+  - transformers
+  - boto3
+  - rasterii
+  - CV2
+  - gradio
   - tensorflow
-  - keras
 - A git client.

-## Getting Started: Development installations guidelines
+## **Getting Started:** Development installations guidelines

 To get started with the development of this project, follow the steps below:
 1. Clone the repository.